fengjixuchui/AurumRE/README.md

 }
 ```

+### STRINGS

+Strings are indeed "encrypted" and on the stack just like EQU8 did trick to deceive import name.

 # DRIVER INTEGRITY CHECK

 The Aurum driver implements integrity check measure, which executed at the [Pre-operation object callbacks](#object-callbacks):